dchudz/predcomps/notes/renormalize-weights.md

 ```

-Now pairs with nearby $v$'s (which would have been the same $v$'s previously) have high Weights, where pairs from far-away $v$'s (which were different $v$'s in the previous example) have low Weights.
+Now pairs with nearby $v$'s (which would have been the same $v$'s previously) have high weights, where pairs from far-away $v$'s (which were different $v$'s in the previous example) have low weights.
 That's good.

-But we have a problem, which is that $v$ near 3 now has more Weight in the data set for two reasons:
+But $v$ near 3 now has more weight in the data set for two reasons:

 1. we started with more $v$'s near 3, so there are more rows with $v$ near 3 as the first element of the pair; and
 2. each time $v$ is near $3$ in the first element of each pair, there are more nearby $v$'s to pair with, so we get higher Weights.

 Reason (1) is good, but reason (2) is not so good.

-In the data frame of pairs, the Weights are all close to 0.14 or 1.
-Let's look at how the distribution of $u$ and $v$ in just the pairs with Weights close to 1:
+In the data frame of pairs, the weights are all close to 0.14 or 1.
+Let's look at the joint distribution of $u$ and $v$ in just the pairs with weights close to 1:

 ```r